 For this reason, anyone found to be running under another person’s name may be banned from future events, as will the person you’re pretending to be.

 Please see our transfers page for details on how to transfer.
-If you missed the deadline, we are very sorry and do sympathise but please don’t ask us to make an exception as we’ll be working hard to process requests that did come through on time, alongside the other organisation required to put on a great morning.
+If you missed the deadline, we are very sorry and do sympathise but by that late stage we will be working hard on preparations for the weekend’s event and not on email.

 If the event is not sold out, on-the-day entries will be available.